 - World modeling and causal inference: the problem of causal inference—learning generative models from data—is at the core of cognitive science and artificial intelligence.
 How do infants learn a model of the world that supports common-sense reasoning and do so fast and with limited data?
 How can we understand and replicate this ability so unique to humans in machines?
 I am interested in the combination of: AI efforts to solve this problem, investigations of human world models and developmental learning, as well as the perspectives offered by optimization methods on spaces of probability distributions.

 Publications.
-For an up to date list of publications see my Google scholar profile.
+For an up-to-date list of publications and references please see my Google scholar profile.

 et al., 2023, Reward Maximization Through Discrete Active Inference., Neural Comput, Pages:1-46

 Heins C, Da Costa L, 2022, Sparse coupling and Markov blankets A comment on "How particular is the physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz and Buckley, Physics of Life Reviews, Vol:42, ISSN:1571-0645, Pages:33-39